shinefield/mangoszerodocumentation/file-formats/dbc/areatable.rst

 .. note::

-    this table contains all development areas, both instanced and non instanced.
+    This table contains all development areas, both instanced and non instanced.

 +-------------+--------+-----------------------+-----------------------+-----------------------------+